Pros Cons

 ## [1] "high school"

-statement executes a section of code if a logical condition evaluates to true, or a different section of code if it does not
+if else Statementif else statement executes a section of code if a logical condition evaluates to true, or a different section of code if it does not

 grade_level = 7